joshuascriven/course-markdown-slides-template/README.md

 ## Version 2: HTML File + Multiple or Single Markdown File(s)

-This version builds on the original code, but builds on modfications suggested by [eljefe6a](https://github.com/eljefe6a) to combine multiple markdown files from a specified folder.
+This version is based on the default remark.js configuration, but also incorporates my modfications to suggestions made by [eljefe6a](https://github.com/eljefe6a) to combine multiple markdown files from a specified folder.

 Parts of the repo needed for this version:
 - _assets_ folder